mlcommons/ck/README.md

 of all development history;

-* speed up search across all your local artifacts by JSON meta information using third-party ElasticSearch indexing service;
+* speed up search across all your local artifacts by JSON meta information using popular ElasticSearch (optional);

 * involve the community or workgroups to share realistic workloads, benchmarks, data sets, tools, predictive models and features in a unified and customizable format;

+* reproduce empirical experimental results in a different environment and under different conditions, and apply statistical analysis (similar to physics) rather than just replicating them
+- useful to analyze and validate varying results
+(such as performance and energy);

 * use built-in CK web server to view interactive graphs and articles while easily crowdsourcing experiments using spare computational resources (mobile devices, data centers, supercomputers) and reporting back unexpected behavior;

-* obtain help from an interdisciplinary community to reproduce and explain unexpected behavior, solve it by improving related CK modules and entries, and immediately push changes back to the community (similar to Wikipedia);
+* obtain help from an interdisciplinary community to explain unexpected behavior when reproducing experiments, solve it by improving related CK modules and entries, and immediately push changes back to the community (similar to Wikipedia);